wzin/twitter_linguistic_analysis/README.md

 WHAT IS IT
 =====

+This is work in progress but I always maintain it in "ready-to-launch" state.

-This tool will create a statistical breakdown for words used by two groups of twitter users.
-In perfect world it should
+Currently this tool will create a statistical breakdown for words used by two groups of twitter users.

 HOWTO
 =====